LukeTempleman/injozi-challenge-frontend/README.md

 ## setup instructions 🧰
+cd // into the directory where the docker file is // docker build -t injozi-challenge-frontend .
+docker run -p 3000:3000 injozi-challenge-frontend

 simply run the docker container on port 3000 and npm run start then head over to your local browser and head to this url http://localhost:3000/